-Leadheads are jig lures comprising two parts - a metal head from which emerges an upward facing hook, and a soft plastic tail through which the hook is inserted.
+Saltwater Leadheads, or saltwater leadhead jigs as they're also known, are soft plastic swimbaits.
+They are supplied as either a one-piece 'ready to fish' lure with the leadhead encapsulated within, or in two parts - a metal jighead from which emerges an upward facing hook, and a soft plastic tail through which the hook is inserted.

-Whilst the hard leadhead part of the lure is very durable, the tails aren't.
+Whilst the jighead part of the lure is very durable, the tails aren't.

 After a few fish, they'll get beaten up and lose their effectiveness.